shakes76/PatternFlow/recognition/45737455-Segment_ISICs/README.md

 The improved U-Net architecture is proposed by Isensee et al. in paper [[1]](#Reference), and was inspired by the original U-Net architecture [[2]](#Reference).
 As shown in figure 1, the network includes a context pathway (left) and a localization pathway (right).
 The network architecture is originally used for solving 3D image segmentation problems while here in this project, I modified it for 2D image usage.

+The context pathway aggregates high level information that is subsequently localized precisely in the localization pathway [[1]](#Reference).
 The details of modules in the network are shown as below:

 ---
 **Context Module**